deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 She finds the lamp, but it's too high for her.
 She finds a stepladder in one cupboard of the kitchen and uses it to get to the lamp.

-She finds the lamp and unscrews the bulb, then goes into the lower hall where she finds a matching bulb, turns of the light to cool down the bulb, waits a few seconds in the darkness and then unscrews the bulb.
+She finds the lamp and unscrews the bulb, then goes into the lower hall where she finds a matching bulb, but it's too hot to touch.
+She fetches a cleaning cloth from the kitchen and unscrews it with that.

-Upon screwing in the bulb into her lamp again, the light immediately flashes on and she sees, that there's a hook hidden in the shade of her lamp.
-There's something on the hook, but it's too tiny to see.
+Upon screwing in the bulb into her lamp again, the light immediately flashes on and she sees, that the lamp hangs on a sturdy hook.
+There's also something on the hook, but it's too tiny to see.

 She finds a magnifying glass in a drawer in the kitchen.